August 29, 2024

 The same weaving as above is displayed in 45-degree rotation

 For purposes of Hands at Work, the most important takeaway is the Quran's avoidance of words for weaving.
 Sūrat al-Naḥl 16:80 eulogizes tents and the raw material they are made of (wool from sheep and camels, and hair of goats), but actual weaving is nowhere mentioned.
-The namesake spider of Sūrat al-‘Ankabūt (The Spider) 29:41 doesn't "weave" her house, but ittakhadhat baytan: she "takes" it.
+Nor does the namesake spider of Sūrat al-‘Ankabūt (The Spider) 29:41 weave her house, but ittakhadhat baytan: she "takes" it.
 This seems to parallel ghazlahā "her thread" at 16:92, where nasjahā "her weaving" would be the Penelopeian meaning, and in the view of Ibn Qutayba (who was no dummy) the true one.